 In the above example, Rockshade hits his finisher despite being on the right because his +1.5 advantage effectively makes his roll a 6.5 (5 + 1.5), which beats USA Tiger's 6.
 The referee will now count the pin to see if USA Tiger can kick out.

 Aside from the pin attempt that comes with hitting your finisher, you can go for the pin any time in the match.
 You can also hit a pinning move as many times as you wish.
-Pinning combinations only do 5 points of damage -- or your own damage, whichever is less -- but if your opponent is sufficiently weakened they can lead to victory.
+Pinning combinations only do minimal damage, but if your opponent is sufficiently weakened they can lead to victory.
 You must enter the word "pin" in your move to attempt a pinfall.
 Non-finisher pinfalls cannot be combined with other moves.

 Using the Ropes

 You can attempt moves off the middle or top ropes during the match.
-Hitting moves off the middle rope do an extra 10 points of damage and off the top do 15.
+Hitting moves off the middle rope do extra damage and off the top do even more damage.
 However, these moves are called high risk for a reason: if you miss a move off the ropes, you'll take the damage!

 You must explicitly indicate you are going for a move off the middle or top rope.
 Merely writing "Superplex" will not count as a top rope move, for example.
 You must enter "Superplex off the top" or something similar.
 Finishers can be done off the ropes.
 Wrestlers will often use the notation (FOTP) to indicate they are going for their Finisher Off the Top for a Pin.
-Getting a FOTP causes your strength + 10 (for the finisher) + 15 (for the top rope).
 Of course, you can use either or none of the ropes when you do your finisher.

 Since they may cause bleeding, foreign object moves are often entered by wrestlers as Move + "for blood."
 You must indicate you are using a foreign object or doing a move for blood.